-My DIY Wine Bar was inspired by this wall bar I saw at Target.
-The Target wall bar maybe temporarily out of stock, but that’s not a problem because now you can DIY your own.
+My DIY Wine Bar was inspired by a wall bar I saw at Target.
+The Target wall bar is no longer available, but that’s not a problem because now you can DIY your own.
 This DIY version is made with solid wood and nearly identical to the inspiration piece.

 The wine bar is a compact design and features storage for four wine bottles and and up to six wine glasses.
 The wine glasses on the Target Wall Bar load from the front but for my DIY version I choose to have them load from the side.
 I think this gives the piece a sleeker look while still retaining the rustic feel.